platformsh/legacy-cli/README.md

   # Configure the Drush executable to use (defaults to 'drush').
   drush_executable: null

+pagination:

+    # Whether pagination is enabled.
+    # Currently, this only applies to the projects (project:list) command.
+    enabled: true

 updates:
   # Whether to check for automatic updates.
   check: true